TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 ``Z``, the underscore ``_`` and, except for the first character, the digits ``0`` through ``9``.

-Python 3.0 introduces additional characters from outside the ASCII range (see :pep:`3131`).
+Python 3.0 introduces additional characters kutoka outside the ASCII range (see :pep:`3131`).
 For these characters, the classification uses the version of the Unicode Character Database as included in the :mod:`unicodedata` module.